Yemen entry requirements for United States passport holders

 Frequently asked questions

-No. The visa is not extendable.
-You must leave before your visa expires.
+No. Yemeni visas are not extendable.
+You must leave the country before your visa expires or face penalties.

 Official sources